epandurski/swaptacular.github.io/_posts/2023-10-16-under-the-hood-digital-coins.md

-be easily copied, they are more similar to **photographs of physical coins**, than to the physical coins themselves: Having a photograph of a physical coin does not make you an owner of a coin, but allows you to recognize this kind of coins when somebody wants to pay you with them.
+be easily copied, they are more similar to **photographs of physical coins**, than to the physical coins themselves: Having a photograph of a physical coin does not make you an owner of a coin, but allows you to recognize this kind of coins whenever somebody wants to pay you with them.

-To make the "photograph" metaphor complete, Swaptacular's digital coins will most often will presented as [QR codes](https://en.wikipedia.org/wiki/QR_code).
-Once you have scanned the digital coin (the QR code) of a given currency with your phone, you can create an account with that currency, and you can accept and make payments in it.
+To make the "photograph" metaphor complete, Swaptacular's digital coins will most often be presented as [QR codes](https://en.wikipedia.org/wiki/QR_code).
+Once you have scanned the QR code for a given currency with your phone, you can create new accounts with that currency, and you can accept and make payments in it.

 Note however, that when a stranger introduces you to a new digital coin, the dangers are similar to the dangers when a stranger introduces you to an